-At a corporate event at the School of Hard Locks Escape Room from GEO Advisors Consulting, your team has to work together using their ingenuity, logic and sleuthing skills to search for and use clues that will help them beat the clock and escape from a locked room in 60 minutes.
+At a corporate event at the School of Hard Locks Escape Room, your team has to work together using their ingenuity, logic and sleuthing skills to search for and use clues that will help them beat the clock and escape from a locked room in 60 minutes.
 A corporate team building task that will create laughter and an adrenaline rush as well as a host of water cooler memories to share.

 But it is more than just an !

 This fun and challenging corporate event tests your Team's skills in , , ,

 , and most of all their ability.
 While you learn more about their strengths - and weaknesses - both as a team and as individuals, we follow it up with a seminar on the areas revealed during the activity to make sure that they get the right combination to success.